drone1/alt/README.md

   ALT_LANGUAGE                          POSIX locale used for display

 ---
-> alt help translate

 Usage: alt translate [options]

 Options:
   -r, --reference-file <path>                   Path to reference file of source strings to be translated.
 This file can be in .js, .mjs, .json, or .jsonc formats and is presumed to be in the reference language specified by --reference-language
-  -rl, --reference-language <language>          The reference file's language; overrides any 'referenceLanguage' config setting
+  -c, --config-file <path>                      Path to config file; defaults to <output dir>/config.json -rl, --reference-language <language>          The reference file's language; overrides any 'referenceLanguage' config setting
   -o, --output-dir <path>                       Output directory for localized files -l, --target-languages <list>                 Comma-separated list of language codes; overrides any 'targetLanguages' config setting
   -k, --keys <list>                             Comma-separated list of keys to process -R, --reference-exported-var-name <var name>  For .js or .mjs reference files, this will be the exported variable, e.g. for 'export default = {...}' you'd use 'default' here, or 'data' for 'export const data = { ... }'.
 For .json or .jsonc reference files, this value is ignored. (default: "default")
-  -f, --force                                   Force regeneration of all translations (default: false) -rtw, --realtime-writes                       Write updates to disk immediately, rather than on shutdown (default: false) -m, --app-context-message <message>           Description of your app to give context.
+  -m, --app-context-message <message>           Description of your app to give context.
 Passed with each translation request; overrides any 'appContextMessage' config setting
+  -f, --force                                   Force regeneration of all translations (default: false) -rtw, --realtime-writes                       Write updates to disk immediately, rather than on shutdown (default: false) -y, --tty                                     Use tty/simple renderer; useful for CI (default: false) -M, --model <name>                            LLM model name to use; defaults are: for "anthropic": "claude-3-7-sonnet-20250219", for "openai": "gpt-4-turbo"; use the 'list-models' command to view all models
-  -y, --tty                                     Use tty/simple renderer; useful for CI (default: false) -c, --config-file <path>                      Path to config file; defaults to <output dir>/config.json -x, --max-retries <integer>                   Maximum retries on failure (default: 3) -n, --normalize-output-filenames              Normalizes output filenames (to all lower-case); overrides any 'normalizeOutputFilenames' in config setting (default: false)
+  -x, --max-retries <integer>                   Maximum retries on failure (default: 3) -n, --normalize-output-filenames              Normalizes output filenames (to all lower-case); overrides any 'normalizeOutputFilenames' in config setting (default: false)
   -N, --no-logo                                 Suppress logo printout